-While you may believe that your ability to drive a golf cart works in accordance to your driving license, there are other requirements.
+While you may believe that your ability to drive a golf cart works under your driving license, there are other requirements.

 A golf cart isn’t suitable for purpose if it doesn’t have four wheels.
 It must also have a maximum speed of 25km an hour on level ground to avoid accidents.

 Additionally, for buggies that can seat more than two people, any extra seats have to be bench type seats.
 And, for those with no more than two seats, you cannot drive a mass of more than 350kg.
-You must also have high flotation tires.
-This makes them suitable for grass and turf.
+You must also have high flotation tyres making them suitable for grass and turf.

 Find Out More About the Best Golf Buggies at All-Electric Vehicles

 As you can see the key difference between a road-ready vehicle and a golf buggy is its safety features.
 That said, golf buggies also don’t have the same capacity and power as other cars.
-They don’t go as quickly and they wouldn’t withstand a serious collision with another, larger vehicle.
+They don’t go as quickly, and they wouldn’t withstand a severe collision with another, larger vehicle.